A short history of the HFS

 In 2015 the HFS team looked at providing a dedicated desktop/laptop backup service providing near-continuous backup.
 They ran a pilot studies with two products – Druva InSync and CrashPlan.
 The products were favourably received but it was decided before implementation the whole service should be reviewed.
 IT Services started a Backup Services Enhancement Project in 2016.

-2017 saw the introduction of the HFS Portal which provided the ability to register Spectrum Protect nodes and to check on details of Spectrum Protect accounts.
+2017 saw the introduction of the HFS Portal which provided the ability to register Storage Protect nodes and to check on details of Storage Protect accounts.
 This expanded considerably on the features previously available via OUCS Registration.

 The Banbury Road data centre was shutdown in 2019.
 As the architecture had been designed around two nearby data centres and wasn’t suited to being partly located in the JISC data centre at Slough the service became again based in a single data centre.